Chapter 4723-27 Medication Administration by Certified Medication Aide

 (4) The nurse determines the as-needed medication may be safely administered by the certified medication aide.

-(H) If a nurse is not on site, the nurse may delegate the administration of as-needed medications to a certified medication aide only if all of the following are satisfied:
+(H) If a nurse is not on site, the nurse may delegate the administration of as-needed medications to a certified medication aide if:

 (1) A registered nurse has completed a nursing assessment of the resident to whom the as-needed medication is to be administered;

-(2) A nursing regimen based on the nursing assessment is established that contains interventions including the administration of the as-needed medication in accordance with the medication order;
+(2) A nursing regimen based on the nursing assessment is established that contains interventions including the administration of the as-needed medication according to the medication order;

 (3) A nurse is immediately available by telecommunication and determines the resident’s need for the medication based on but not limited to the following: